adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 ### Event Properties

-Event properties can differ between event types and even events of the same type.
-For example, an event from the App Store will not have Android-specific properties like `base_plan_id`.
+Event properties can vary depending on the event type and even between events of the same type.
+For instance, an event originating from the App Store won’t include Android-specific properties like `base_plan_id`.

-For the [Access Level Updated] event event properties differ pretty much as well.
-So we've separated it into a separate section.
-Besides, we've separated Revenue and Financial Metrics which belong to several event types only.
+The [Access Level Updated](webhook-event-types-and-fields#for-access-level-updated-event) event has distinct properties, so we’ve dedicated a separate section to it.
+Similarly, we’ve separated [Additional tax and revenue event properties](webhook-event-types-and-fields#additional-tax-and-revenue-event-properties), as they are specific to only certain event types.

 #### For most event types

-Event properties for most events are nearly the same (except for the  [Access Level Updated] and  [Subscription renewal reactivated] events which are described separately), so we provide them as one table highlighting if the property belongs to some specific event.
+The event properties for most event types are consistent (except for **Access Level Updated** event, which is described in its own section).
+Below is a comprehensive table highlighting properties and indicating if they belong to specific events.

 | Field                         | Type          | Description                                                  |
 | :---------------------------- | :------------ | :----------------------------------------------------------- |